Odhynn/Naerk/content/drafts/the-harrowing-of-athalaar-key-notes.md

 upon her dying moment the Prophetess under the Mountain chose Angaeradh to succeed her nonetheless and do what needs to be done
 a tear in the veil with the astral plane was opening, and as that would trigger an immense disaster, she diverted the damage to the veil with the spiritual dimension
-and so Athalahr was opened to the machinations of the Shadow and Void planes
+and so Athalaar was opened to the machinations of the Shadow and Void planes
 \- Zuulthov, the Haruspex of Voolthow, brought forth the Harrowmist
-\- Harr'hundun, the Haruspex of Yast, ~~quarantined Athalahr with the sea veil~~
+\- Harr'hundun, the Haruspex of Yast, ~~quarantined Athalaar with the sea veil~~
 \- Angaeradh took command of the Chosen, the dwarven elite guard, allied herself with the conservative forces of Utopia and the Ethereal Plane, set up